AdaCore/training_material/courses/fundamentals_of_ada/labs/050_array_types.lab.rst

    - Create two objects of the array type, one of which is constant
    - Perform the following operations

-      + Copy the constant object to the non-constant object and
+      + Copy the constant object to the non-constant object
       + Print the contents of the non-constant object
       + Use an array aggregate to initialize the non-constant object
       + For each element of the array, print the array index and the value